 Even though storm windows are typically built with only single-glazed windows, studies have found that they can dramatically help improve the energy-efficiency of your home by reducing the air movement in and out of the windows; thereby helping to decrease the heating and cooling costs in the home.

 It all comes down to the amount of “dead air” space that is created between the storm window and the existing window.
 The more expensive storm windows will typically be deeper to create a larger “dead air” space and also come with some type of thermal break.

 There are a number of different types of storm windows as well as a couple of different methods for installation that we’ll cover below.

 - Improve the energy efficiency of your home by reducing the amount of air flow that passes through existing windows

 - Reduces the amount of dust and pollen infiltration

 - Helps with the reduction of noise from outside the home.

-- Protection of existing windows from weather, wind, and other harmful elements; especially if a laminate finish is used in the window panes.
+- Protection of existing windows from weather, wind, and other harmful elements.

 - Improves the exterior appearance of a home by providing an economical way of covering older windows.
 With a range of colors, a storm window can be built to best match the exterior of your home.